News & Events

 On this page you will find information about relevant news and upcoming events.

 EAMI is holding another meeting for members to discuss the proposed new CPD guidelines.
-In advance of this meeting, the education committee will make changes to the guidelines in response to the feedback they received after the Members' Meeting in September.
+In advance of this meeting, the education committee has made changes to the guidelines in response to the feedback they received after the Members' Meeting in September.
 It was agreed to slow down the process of applying the new guidelines.
-The meeting in January will be for clarification and further discussion.
-After this meeting we may decide to bring proposals re the guidelines to the general assembly.
-PLease attend, we value your input.
+This meeting is for clarification and further discussion.
+PLease attend, it is a very important topic and we value your input.

 2026 GIM CONFERENCE: CALL FOR PAPERS